More than just skills and tips for the unprepared stay

-This same attitude and over reliance on equipment was the thing that led many of Australia’s early explorers to their deaths, such as the ill fated Burke and Wills expedition who took over 20 tonnes of equipment and provisions with them but had no knowledge of the land, any bush skills or any respect for indigenous wisdom, thus perishing as a result!
-The opposite is true of John McDouall Stuart who travelled very light, only taking with him essential equipment and relying on his knowledge of the bush and respect for aboriginal knowledge.
+This same attitude and over reliance on equipment was the thing that led many of Australia’s early explorers to their deaths, such as the ill fated Burke and Wills expedition who took over 20 tonnes of equipment and provisions with them but had no knowledge of the land, any bush skills or any respect for traditional wisdom, thus perishing as a result!
+The opposite is true of John McDouall Stuart who travelled very light, only taking with him essential equipment and relying on his knowledge of the bush and respect for traditional knowledge.
 He was successful and probably Australia’s best explorer.

-Unfortunately, a great number of Australians only see learning survival skills as something “they have to learn just in case something goes wrong” and don’t realise that a lot of the skills learnt in survival training and it’s very different parent subject “bushcraft”, are fun and interesting in their own right and instill a deep respect for nature and the environment.
+Unfortunately, a great number of Australians only see learning survival skills as something “they have to learn just in case something goes wrong” and don’t realise that a lot of the skills learnt in survival training and it’s very different parent subject “bushcraft”, are fun and interesting in their own right and instil a deep respect for nature and the environment.
 Many Australians also consider themselves to be “self proclaimed experts” when it comes to bush skills, however in reality, nothing could be further from the truth with many Australians not being able to light and maintain a fire correctly, don’t know how to make water safe to drink or don’t know how to find South using the Southern Cross!

 Survival / Bushcraft / Camping